merchise/xotl.tools/docs/source/xoutil/records.rst

 Checking for null values
 ------------------------

+.. autofunction:: isnull
 .. autofunction:: check_nullable(val, nullable)

-This function allows you to define new builders that use the same null concept.
+These couple of functions allows you to define new builders that use the same null concept.
 For instance, if you need readers that parse dates in diferent locales you may do::

     def date_reader(nullable=False, default=None, locale=None):